Maybe you have ADHD and feel isolated. Sometimes it helps to know some big names also manage the same condition.

 Receiving a diagnosis of any kind may leave you needing guidance.
 Folks managing a condition may feel more validated and hopeful when they know that someone else who is successful and well loved has the same condition.

 Keep in mind that fandom can go too far when we exalt public figures to the height of perfection.
-Research has observed that when the celebrity they idolize struggles, people can over-identify and experience a setback in their own mental health.

 During a recent Healthline Media Town Hall event, singer-songwriter, producer, actress, author, and poet Jewel explained that while these public figures can be role models, remember: They are fallible and human, just like everyone else.